mharen/mharen.github.io/blog/2009/2009-06-amoeba-fever-problem.md

 ---

-My brother, Chris, sent me this interesting <a href="http://yofx.blogspot.com/2009/06/amoeba-fever-problem.html">math problem</a>:
+My brother, Chris, sent me this interesting [math problem](http://yofx.blogspot.com/2009/06/amoeba-fever-problem.html):
 <blockquote>

 Toby has a jar with one amoeba in it.
 Every minute, every amoeba turns into 0, 1, 2, or 3 amoebae with a probability of 1/4 for each case (dies, does nothing, splits into two, or splits into three).
 What is the probability that the amoeba population eventually dies out?